AlfCraft07/AMDSata/README.md

 # AMDSata

-Patched version of SATA-unsupported.kext to allow macOS to detect AMD SATA controller and disks connected to it.
+Patched version of SATA-unsupported.kext to allow macOS to detect SATA controllers used by AMD PCs.
 Use recommended only if your computer can't read all or some internal disks in macOS.

 Known working in:
 11.x Big Sur - 15.x Sequoia